Every 36 seconds, someone in the US dies of cardiovascular disease.4

 Driving Research: Woman working in a lab environment

-that paves the way for establishing routine PAD screening and equitable care for communities placed at an increased risk of PAD.
+Uncover insights that pave the way for established routine PAD screening and equitable care for communities placed at an increased risk of PAD.